xeno-js/xeno-js/README.md

 Xeno distinguishes service lifetimes such as singleton, scoped, and transient services.

-Request-scoped dependencies can be resolved inside an application scope, while request metadata can be carried through asynchronous execution using `AsyncLocalStorage`.
+Request-scoped dependencies are resolved inside an explicit application scope, while request metadata can be carried through asynchronous execution using `AsyncLocalStorage`.

-**State isolation:** the upcoming state fix is part of the framework's hardening work around request and transaction boundaries under concurrent execution.
+Database transaction state is scoped to the same application boundary, allowing `UnitOfWork` and `DbContext` to operate against the transaction associated with the current scope.

 ### 05 — Infrastructure Stays Outside the Domain